fxnaranjo/datapower-mq/README.md

 ***

 ### 2.Preparing MQ Environment
-- You must have access to an IBM MQ Queue Manager V9+ in order to create the queues for the excersice
+- You must have access to an IBM MQ Queue Manager V9+ in order to create the queues for the demo
-- You can execeute the following commands in you IBM MQ environment to create the queues
+- You can execute the following commands in you IBM MQ environment to create the queues
 ```
 runmqsc <QUEUE_MANAGER_MAME>
 DEFINE QLOCAL('DP_IN') REPLACE